4 West Second Street | Architect: John J. Wangenstein | Built: 1904 | Extant

 Time for a New Temple

 In August of 1899 the building was sold to real estate mogul E. P. Alexander, A. M. Miller, and E. Z. Williams.
-Miller built the lyceum theatre and Williams was its manager.
+Miller built the Lyceum Theatre and Williams was its manager.
 They had ideas about rebuilding the opera house.
 They also wanted to use the upper floors as a performance space, ultimately squeezing out the library and the building’s original intended tenants: the Masons.
-The Masons soon began looking for a building site, an architect, and financing for new temple all their own.
+The Masons soon began looking for a building site, an architect, and financing for a new temple all their own.

 While Duluth’s Masons were considering a new building, two of them were overseeing the construction of the city’s most iconic landmark.
 Thomas McGilvray and William Patton, Duluth’s city engineers who oversaw the construction of the aerial bridge, were both masons.
 In fact, it was McGilvray who first recognized Ferdinand Arnodin’s design for an aerial transfer bridge was the best solution to get people and goods across the Duluth Ship Canal.
 The two worked together in private practice as well.
 Patton was considered “one of the leading Masons of the world” when he died and was one of four charter members of the King Solomon Temple of England; two of the three others were U.S. presidents Teddy Roosevelt and William Howard Taft.

 By 1902 Duluth’s Masons had put one of their own to work designing their new home, architect John J. Wangenstein.
-A native of Norway, Wangenstein would design many of Duluth’s iconic buildings, some of which still serve Duluth today including the DeWitt-Seitz Building the Wolvin Building (now the Missabe Building) , the Bridgman-Russell Building, and a number of East End mansions.
+A native of Norway, Wangenstein would design many of Duluth’s iconic buildings, some of which still serve Duluth today including the DeWitt-Seitz Building, the Wolvin Building (now the Missabe Building), the Bridgman-Russell Building, and a number of East End mansions.

 Wangenstein’s plans called for a Beaux Arts–style building 120 feet by 90 feet standing three stories high above Second Street (and four stories above the alley behind the building) and faced with gray French pressed brick and red sandstone quarried at Siskiwit Point, Wisconsin.
 When complete its Second Street and Lake Avenue façades featured what the building’s historian Rolf Anderson describes as “extensive stonework with stone trim, lintels, belt courses, columns, capitals, pediments, and ornamentation.”
 That “ornamentation” included 25 stained-glass windows featuring Masonic designs and imagery.
-The dominate architectural elements were the three Moorish domes that occupied the southeast, northeasts, and northwest corners of the roof.
+The dominant architectural elements were the three Moorish domes that occupied the southeast, northeast, and northwest corners of the roof.

 By 1904 the building site was being cleared and a foundation was under construction.
 The cornerstone was laid on August 10, 1904, in an elaborate ceremony presided over by the Masonic Grand Master of Minnesota, Duluth’s own William A. McGonagle.
 According to Anderson, it all began with a parade: